apache/arrow-site/powered_by.md

 * **[Data Preview][31]:** Data Preview is a Visual Studio Code extension for viewing text and binary data files.
 Data Preview uses Arrow JS API for loading, transforming and saving Arrow data files and schemas.
+* **[delta-rs][54]:** A native Rust library for Delta Lake, with bindings to Python.
+  It can be integrated with Apache Arrow, increasing the efficiency of data exchange over the network
 * **[Dremio][9]:** A self-service data platform.
 Dremio makes it easy for users to discover, curate, accelerate, and share data from any source.
   It includes a distributed SQL execution engine based on Apache Arrow.